adrinux/sausiq/README.md

 <u>S</u>emi <u>A</u>utomated <u>U</u>buntu <u>S</u>erver <u>I</u>n <u>Q</u>emu

+Well this branch is more like SADSIQ

+<u>S</u>emi <u>A</u>utomated <u>D</u>ebian <u>S</u>erver <u>I</u>n <u>Q</u>emu

+Should have gone for a more generic project name.

-A couple of shell scripts and a couple of cloud init config files to get an Ubuntu Server Cloud virtual machine running in Qemu.
-Uses the Ubuntu Server cloud image.
+A couple of shell scripts and a couple of cloud init config files to get a Debian Server Cloud virtual machine running in Qemu.
+Uses the Debian Server genericcloud image.

-Currently the 22.04 'Jammy Jellyfish' image is hard coded but can be edited in setup.sh to a different version.
+Currently the Debian 12 'Bookworm' image is hard coded but can be edited in setup.sh to a different version.

 I use this for testing my Ansible roles before running them against actual cloud based virtual servers.